 I was 29 years old and things were not looking good for me as my back was severely injured from a construction accident.
 I was facing a life with a marked physical disability and unable to work, but things changed for the better the moment I called Ken Halperin.
 I knew then it was going to be alright as Ken was my relentless advocate every step of the way with his cool and calm personality.
 Ultimately we won a settlement that gave me financial security and a new beginning.
-I can't thank Ken and everyone from Wingate Russotti and Shapiro enough because without all their hard work this settlement would have never gotten done.
+I can't thank Ken and everyone from Wingate, Russotti, Shapiro, Moses & Halperin, LLP enough because without all their hard work this settlement would have never gotten done.

 I received the "Update" you were kind enough to send me outlining some of your cases.
 I must say you look quite impressive in the accompanying photo.
 Of course, I have been tracking your progress in the jury verdict reports which your name appears regularly.

 I am sure you know that J.M. died.
 I recall very well that J. believed you had the potential to be one of the best trial lawyers who ever passed through our firm.
 He was shown to be correct in that belief.

 It is always good to hear from one of our considerate alumni.